 Every sprint, the team executes a mini-project unto itself—it performs all of the work necessary to deliver a potentially shippable product implement.
 The team's work is guided by the sprint goal and sprint backlog.

 The majority of the team's time each sprint should be spent in sprint execution.
 It begins after sprint planning and continues until the sprint review begins.
-For a two-week sprint, sprint execution would likely count for 8 of the 10 days.
+For a two-week sprint, sprint execution would likely count for 8 to 8.5 of the 10 days.

 During sprint execution, the development team members self-organize to determine the best way possible to meet the sprint goal.
-The ScrumMaster coaches, facilities, and removes any impediments that block or slow the team's progress.
+The ScrumMaster coaches, facilitates, and removes any impediments that block or slow the team's progress.
 The product owner is available to answer questions, review intermediate work, and provide feedback to the team.
 The product owner might also be called upon to discuss adjustments to the sprint goal or to verify acceptance criteria.